Pinching operators for approximating multiphoton entangled states: Classical Simulation

 The optical equivalence theorem states that the expectation value of quantum operators in a certain ordering will be given by the analogous expectation value of the corresponding classical observables with respect to a certain quasi-probability density function \cite{Sudarshan1963,Cahill1969}.
 The Wigner distribution is one such function that may be used for symmetrically ordered operators and, if everywhere positive, may be considered a true probability density function.
-The Wigner distribution of a multi-mode squeezed vacuum state, for example, is Gaussian; therefore, replacing each annihilation operator $\hat{a}_i$ in Eqn.\ (\ref{eqn:Damian}) with an independent complex Gaussian random variable $a_i$ having a mean of zero and a variance of one half, corresponding to the modal vacuum energy $\frac{1}{2} \hbar \omega$, gives a statistically equivalent description.
+The Wigner distribution of a multimode squeezed vacuum state, for example, is Gaussian; therefore, replacing each annihilation operator $\hat{a}_i$ in Eqn.\ (\ref{eqn:Damien}) with an independent complex Gaussian random variable $a_i$ having a mean of zero and a variance of one half, corresponding to the modal vacuum energy $\frac{1}{2} \hbar \omega_i$, gives a statistically equivalent description for symmetrically ordered operators.
+Physically, this may be viewed as treating the vacuum modes as classical, stochastic fields interacting with a nonlinear material \cite{Kulkarni2022}.

-For pinching tensors of rank greater than two, the pinched state is non-Gaussian and the Wigner function is therefore negative, so an exact representation in terms of random variables is impossible.
+For pinching tensors of rank greater than two, the pinched vacuum state is non-Gaussian and, since it is pure, the Wigner function must be negative, so an exact representation in terms of random variables is impossible.
+If the pinched state is not pure, however, the Wigner distribution of the corresponding mixed state may still be positive.
+This means that an equivalent random variable description may be possible.
+Simply replacing $\hat{a}_i$ with $a_i$ in Eqn.\ (\ref{eqn:PinchingOperator}) will not suffice, as this reduces $\hat{S}$ to the identity.
 We note, however, that the first-order approximation $\hat{b}_i^{(1)}$ of the Bogoliubov transformed operators is, in fact, symmetrically ordered, suggesting that a random variable representation may be possible in this regime.
 Substituting each $\hat{a}_i$ in Eqn.\ (\ref{eqn:bp}) with a random variable $a_i$ as before, we obtain a new random variable $b_i$ that is well defined but non-Gaussian due to the product of operators (treated now as random variables) appearing in $\hat{C}^{(1)}$.
 Doing so creates the equivalent of a non-Gaussian mixed state \cite{Walschaers2021}.
 The remaining question we now address is whether the fundamentally quantum nature of the original pinched state is lost in this approximation and to what degree it may be used to approximate a multiphoton entangled state.